 This post looks at the key factors to consider when hiring agency staff (EPWs) to work on your R&D projects.
 It links to our last post which highlighted some pointers on Claiming the Costs of Subcontractors in R&D Tax Credit Claims.

 The two topics are closely related as it’s not always immediately obvious whether the contractual relationship is one of subcontracting or the provision of workers (EPWs) to work on a project.
 Both large companies claiming under RDEC and Small and Medium Enterprises (SMEs) can claim relevant costs of using EPWs.
 It’s particularly important for large companies to come to the correct judgment as in general, they are not permitted to include subcontractor costs in R&D claims.
+If you need assistance identifying what can be included in your R & D tax credits claim, contact RandDTax.

 The definition of EPWs links to income tax rules for agency workers.
 These rules require staffing providers to operate PAYE in relation to individual workers supplied to clients.